The Mirror Clemens-Schmid Sequence

-As an example, we exhibit here the various filtrations for in the case where $\calX \to \Delta$ is a semistable degeneration of K3 surfaces.
-A good summary of the geometry of semistable degenerations of K3 surfaces may be found in \cite[Section 6.5]{lok3s} and a more detailed discussion of the Clemens-Schmid sequence in this setting can be found in \cite[Section 4(d)]{csesa}.
+We next exhibit the various filtrations from Section \ref{sec:mirror} in the case where $\calX \to \Delta$ is a $K$-trivial semistable degeneration of K3 surfaces.
+Recall, in particular, that such degenerations of lengths $1$, $2$, and $3$ correspond precisely to degenerations of Types I, II, and III, respectively.
+A good summary of the geometry of such degenerations of K3 surfaces may be found in \cite[Section 6.5]{lok3s} and a more detailed discussion of the Clemens-Schmid sequence in this setting can be found in \cite[Section 4(d)]{csesa}.